alazraq/Abdou_CS_DS_doc/docs/_sources/index.rst.txt

 Abderrahmane Lazraq's documentation
 ###################################

-Welcome to Abdou's documentation!
+Welcome to my personal documentation!

-This documentation contains tutorials, tips and tricks I accumulated during my studies at four different institutions - Ecole Polytechnique, HEC Paris, Carnegie Mellon University and EPFL - as well as during my internship at Microsoft and working as head of engineering for more than 3 years at Virtual Traffic Lights LLC.
+This website documents tutorials, tips and tricks I accumulated during my studies at four different schools across three countries - Ecole Polytechnique, HEC Paris, Carnegie Mellon University and EPFL - as well as during my end of studies internship at Microsoft and working as software engineer, lead data scientist then head of engineering for more than 4 years at Virtual Traffic Lights LLC.

 The goal is to provide a centralized documentation for future reference if faced with similar tasks to accomplish and to share knowledge.